 Your toddler the performer

-When you have a child as cute as Baby, it’s inevitable that someone is going to one day want him to perform.
+When you have a child as cute as Baby, it’s inevitable that someone is going to one day want them to perform.
 It might be on a stage, at a wedding, or in any kind of spotlight, and it’s going to be a glorious debut.
 It probably won’t, however, be the easiest thing in the world.
 Not just because you’ll be overwhelmed with the sheer talent your little one displays, though that’s certainly possible.
 No, this will be difficult for a few reasons, but awesome for even more, other reasons!

 The event might have a lot of moving parts